-Key Issue: Several comments were received related to the size of the water bodies considered in the draft Plan, e.g. the water bodies considered are too small and should be aggregated.
+Key Issue: A number of submissions received related to the determination of waterbody status.
 For several water bodies, submissions queried the status assigned to the water body in the draft Plan.
 Queries were received regarding this from both local authorities as well as public interest groups.
 Linked to this issue was the comment that it was unclear how waterbody status was decided generally.